alangrainger/obsidian-gtd/00 Documentation/Documentation.md

 ### Completing a project

-To completed a project and exclude it from appearing the master task list, you can either add a `#completed` tag, or check a frontmatter checkbox property for `completed`.
+To completed a project and exclude it from appearing the master task list, you can either add a `#completed` tag to the project note, or check a frontmatter checkbox property for `completed`.

 ## Statuses